cvs-health/testaro/README.md

 In the conceptual scheme underlying the format standardization of Testaro, each tool has its own set of _rules_, where a rule is an algorithm for evaluating a target and determining whether instances of some kind of problem exist in it.
 With standardization, Testaro reports, in a uniform way, the outcomes from the application of rules by tools to a target.

-If the `STANDARD` environment variable has the value `also` (which it has by default) or `only`, Testaro converts some data in each tool report to a standard format.
+If the `STANDARD` environment variable has the value `also` (which it has by default) or `only`, Testaro converts some data in each tool report to the standard format.
 That permits you to ignore the format idiosyncrasies of the tools.
 If `STANDARD` has the value `also`, the job report includes both formats.
 If the value is `only`, the job report includes only the standard format.
 If the value is `no`, the job report includes only the original format of each tool report.

 The standard format of each tool report has these properties:
 - `prevented`: `true` if the tool failed to run on the page, or otherwise omitted.